cmu-delphi/covidcast-indicators/quidel/DETAILS.md

 # Quidel COVID Test

 ### Background
-Starting May 9, 2020, we began getting Quidel COVID Test data and started reporting it from May 26, 2020 due to limitation in the data volume.
+Starting from 2014-08, we began getting flu test data from Quidel.
 The data contains a number of features for every test, including localization at 5-digit Zip Code level, a TestDate and StorageDate, patient age, and several identifiers that uniquely identify the device on which the test was performed (SofiaSerNum, the individual test (FluTestNum), and the result (ResultID).
+Multiple tests are stored on each device and we suspect that the device identifiers could potentially be useful to normalize the results over time.

+Starting from 2020-05-09, we began getting Quidel COVID Test data and started reporting it from May 26, 2020 due to limitation in the data volume.
+The data contains a number of features for every test, including localization at 5-digit Zip Code level, a TestDate and StorageDate, patient age, and several identifiers that uniquely identify the device on which the test was performed (SofiaSerNum, the individual test (FluTestNum), and the result (ResultID).
 Multiple tests are stored on each device.
 The present Quidel COVID Test sensor concerns the positive rate in the test result.

 ### Signal names
 - covid_ag_raw_pct_positive: percent of tests returning positive that day
 - covid_ag_smoothed_pct_positive: same as above, but for the moving average of the most recent 7 days
+- flu_ag_raw_pct_positive: percent of tests returning positive that day
+- flu_ag_smoothed_pct_positive : same as above, but for the moving average of the most recent 7 days
+- flu_ag_raw_tests_per_device: average number of tests per active testing device (= device that performed at least one test this period) that day
+- flu_ag_smoothed_tests_per_device: same as above, but for the moving average of the most recent 7 days

 ### Estimating percent positive test proportion
-Let n be the number of total COVID tests taken over a given time period and a given location (the test result can be negative/positive/invalid).
+Let n be the number of total tests taken over a given time period and a given location (the test result can be negative/positive/invalid).
 Let x be the number of tests taken with positive results in this location over the given time period.
 We are interested in estimating the percentage of positive tests which is defined as:
 ```
 p = 100 * x / n
 ```